tfherbert/buildovsnsh/README.md

 List of RPMs
 ---------

 List of RPMS produced by these scripts.
 They are placed in the release directory.
+The `openvswitch-2.5.90` contains pre-linked DPDK libraries.
+The RPM supports OVS either with DPDK or with the Linux kernel data plane.
+To use nsh/vxlan with Linux kernel data path, install `openvswitch-kmod`.

 * dpdk-2.2.0-1.fc23.x86_64.rpm
 * dpdk-debuginfo-2.2.0-1.fc23.x86_64.rpm